raspberrypilearning/clone-wars/en/step_3.md

 [[[generic-scratch-sprite-from-library]]]

++ Use the shrink tool to make your spaceship a bit smaller and position it near the bottom of the screen.

 + When the left arrow key is pressed, the spaceship should move to the left.
 Add this code to make your spaceship move left when the left arrow is pressed.

 ```blocks